Keto Diet | Health Benefits | Practical Advantages | FAQ | Studies

 Health Benefits of Keto

-The staggering spectrum of health benefits of the ketogenic diet clearly shows that it is more than just a weight loss trend.
+The staggering health benefits of the ketogenic diet show that it is more than just a weight loss trend.

 1. Improves Cognition